 Pittsburgh Winter Restaurant Week – January 10-16

 Pittsburgh also gets in on the winter culinary deals with their Winter Restaurant Week in mid-January.
-More than two dozen great restaurants around the city will be participating, each offer a special menu at a great price.
+More than two dozen great restaurants around the city will be participating, each offering a special menu at a great price.